DimWebDev/MCP-Travel-Agent/Planning.md

 ## 1. Overview

-**Project Vision:** Build an intelligent AI travel agent that demonstrates advanced MCP (Model Context Protocol) orchestration patterns through dynamic tool selection and multi-step reasoning for personalized travel planning.
+**Project Vision:** Build an intelligent AI travel agent that demonstrates MCP (Model Context Protocol) orchestration patterns through a structured, multi-step workflow for personalized travel planning.
+The MVP agent coordinates a fixed sequence of MCP protocol calls (geocoding → POI → Wikipedia) for each user query.
+Dynamic tool selection and agent autonomy are future goals, not part of the current implementation.

 **Core Goals:**

-* Demonstrate AI agent decision-making for contextual tool selection
+* Demonstrate MCP protocol-driven agent coordination of a structured, multi-step workflow
-* Implement multi-step reasoning chains across distributed MCP servers
+* Implement multi-step reasoning chains across distributed MCP servers (fixed workflow for MVP)
 * Showcase error recovery and graceful degradation in agent workflows
 * Provide hands-on learning with MCP orchestration patterns

-**High-Level Roadmap:** 5-week sprint-based development focusing on the 20% of agent orchestration features that deliver 80% of learning value, progressing from basic tool communication to sophisticated agent reasoning.
+**High-Level Roadmap:** 5-week sprint-based development focusing on the 20% of agent orchestration features that deliver 80% of learning value, progressing from basic protocol-driven tool communication (fixed workflow) to more sophisticated agent reasoning in future phases.

 > **Note:** This Planning document builds directly on the requirements and goals defined in `PRD.md`.
 It translates those requirements into actionable architecture, technology choices, and implementation phases.

 ---

 **MCP Orchestration vs. Traditional Function Calling**

 > **Critical Design Principle:**
-> All MCP tool servers dynamically expose their capabilities to the agent at runtime via the MCP protocol.
-> The agent *discovers* and selects tools based on real-time introspection of available MCP endpoints—**not** by invoking hardcoded or predetermined functions.
-> This is foundational for the architecture and for all agent orchestration and workflow design decisions in this project.
+> The MVP agent coordinates a fixed, protocol-driven workflow by calling independent MCP servers in a set sequence (geocoding → POI → Wikipedia) for each user query.
+All tool invocations use the MCP protocol, not direct function calls.
+Dynamic tool selection and agent autonomy are future enhancements, not part of the current implementation.
+This is foundational for the architecture and for all agent orchestration and workflow design decisions in this project.

 ---